koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 You would write a DOM manipulation in the event listener of the click event.
 This is an imperative operation and describes how to update the view, not what the view should be.

+This is an imperative operations.

+They change the DOM based on the caller DOM objects so the results depends on the caller itself not only the arguments.

+appendChild appends the argument into the caller view object.
 -->

 # Imperative